rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

       Plots a raster plot for a specified tetrode/ cluster.

-      :param spk_times: The spike times in seconds
+      :param spk_times: The spike times in seconds.
-      :type spk_times: np.array
+      :type spk_times: np.ndarray
-      :param dt: The window of time in ms to examine zeroed on the event of interest i.e. the first value will probably be negative as in the example.
-Defaults to (-50, 100).
+      :param dt: The window of time in ms to examine zeroed on the event of interest.
+                 Defaults to (-0.05, 0.1).
       :type dt: tuple, optional
-      :param prc_max: The proportion of firing the cell has to 'lose' to count as silent; a float between 0 and 1.
-                      Defaults to 0.5.
-      :type prc_max: float, optional
       :param ax: The axes to plot into.
-                 If not provided a new figure is created.
+If not provided, a new figure is created.
                  Defaults to None.
       :type ax: matplotlib.axes, optional
+      :param cluster: The cluster number.
+Defaults to 0.
+      :type cluster: int, optional
-      :param ms_per_bin: The number of milliseconds in each bin of the raster plot.
-Defaults to 1.
+      :param secs_per_bin: The number of seconds in each bin of the raster plot.
+Defaults to 0.001.
-      :type ms_per_bin: int, optional
+      :type secs_per_bin: int, optional
-      :param sample_rate: The sample rate.
-Defaults to 3e4.
-      :type sample_rate: float, optional
       :param \*\*kwargs: Additional keyword arguments for the function.
+      :type \*\*kwargs: dict

-      :returns: The axes with the plot.
+      :returns: The axes with the plot, or None if no spikes were fired in the period.
-      :rtype: matplotlib.axes
+      :rtype: plt.Axes or None